vrangelramos/chama-backend-assignment-course-signup/README.md

 to keep working efficiently when there are millions of sign-ups per day: calculating this information at every request is unfeasable.

-## Wraping up
+## Wrapping up
 Prepare few slides for your presentation.

 Please attach the presentation file (pdf, ppt, keynote, google slides link) inside your project/repository test.

 Required:
 - Explore your architecture decision;
-- What tools and tecnohologies you used (libraries, framework, tools etc);
+- What tools and technologies you used (libraries, framework, tools etc);
-- Why did you decided to use tecnology X and not Y;
+- Why did you decide to use technology X and not Y;
 - How you solve each step (API, Scaling out and Querying);

 Bonus:
 - The problems and challenges that you have faced;
 - What you think that it can be improved and how.